-7. Positive Reinforcement of Good Behaviour
+10. Positive Reinforcement of Good Behaviour

-- 7.1 Children receive regular and justifiable praise in all classrooms and during the Celebration Assemblies, for good work, behaviour, attitudes, thoughtfulness towards others in school and also for activities and behaviour within the home, community or neighbourhood. - 7.2 Certificates, stickers and House Points are given and children are also sent to the Headteacher and Senior Staff for encouragement and reward.
+- 10.1 Children receive regular and justifiable praise in all classrooms and during the Celebration Assemblies, for good work, behaviour, attitudes, thoughtfulness towards others in school and also for activities and behaviour within the home, community or neighbourhood. - 10.2 Certificates, stickers and House Points are given and children are also sent to the Headteacher and Senior Staff for encouragement and reward.
 Excellence in all areas of the children's development is praised and rewarded.
-The purposes of the different rewards used at Holly Park are given in Appendix B. - 7.3 On entry to the school, each child is allocated to one of the five school houses: Unicorn, Hydra, Griffin, Dragon and Phoenix.
+The purposes of the different rewards used at Holly Park are given in Appendix B. - 10.3 On entry to the school, each child is allocated to one of the five school houses: Unicorn, Hydra, Griffin, Dragon and Phoenix.
 House points are collected on a Friday and the house with the highest number of team points wins the House Cup for that week.
-The house with the highest total of points at the end of the year will be awarded the House Shield.

-7.4 Whole class achievement in behaviour is rewarded by use of a marble jar.
+The house with the highest total of points at the end of the year will be awarded the House Shield. - 10.4 Whole class achievement in behaviour is rewarded by use of a marble jar.
 When the whole class have behaved exceptionally well, they will have earned a marble.
+Marbles cannot be taken away once given.
 Once their marble jar is full (varying amounts for each phase of the school), they will participate in an agreed activity (negotiated by the teacher with the whole class at the beginning of the marble collection process).

-Foundation Stage: Ten marbles

-Key Stage One: Twenty marbles

-Lower Key Stage Two: Thirty marbles

-Upper Key Stage Two: Forty marbles
+Foundation Stage:Ten marblesKey Stage One:Twenty marblesLower Key Stage Two:Thirty marblesUpper Key Stage Two:Forty marbles

-8. Sanctions/Consequences
+II.
+Consequences

-We consider the following types of behaviour to be unacceptable:

-Racism Sexism Name calling Homophobia Bullying Physical aggression Refusal to work Refusal to obey school rules Severe disruptive behaviour
+We consider the following types of behaviour to be unacceptable: Racism Sexism Name calling Homophobia Bullying Physical aggression Refusal to work Refusal to obey school rules Severe disruptive behaviour